How did Frank Underwood’s ad perform against Bush and Rubio’s?

 Comparing Underwood’s ad with Rubio and Bush:

 The second-by-second viewer reaction above is highly consistent with how the ads performed quantitatively.
-Overall, Underwood’s ad garnered a very positive reaction.
+Overall, Underwood’s ad recieved a very positive reaction.
 It started high and ended high.
-Rubio’s has it ups and downs.
-Bush’s ad started relatively positive but dipping below 0 around at the 7th second and remained negative for the rest of the video.
+Rubio’s has its ups and downs.
+Bush’s ad started relatively positive but dipped below 0 around 7s and remained negative.
 Note that Underwood ad performed extremely well before the viewers even saw their favorite House of Cards character.
-Overall, it’s a really good ad!
+Overall, it’s an excellent ad!

 - “Sincere, hopeful, optimistic.
 A man who appears to love this country and who doesn’t seem to be filled with anger, I feel like he could really pull this country together.”